 Vintage biplanes will go head to head in a race across South America – and you could be joining them

-A six-week air rally featuring only vintage aircrafts from the early 1900s will take to the skies in March, leaving the runway at Ushuaia at the tip of Argentina – also known as ‘The End of the World’.
-The rally, Ushuaia2USA, will cover 9,200 miles across 19 countries, ending at the Sun ‘n’ Fun International Fly-In and Expo’ in Florida on 14 April.
+A six-week air rally featuring only vintage aircrafts from the early 1900s will take to the skies on 1 November, leaving the runway at Ushuaia at the tip of Argentina – also known as ‘The End of the World’.
+The rally, Ushuaia2USA, will cover 9,200 miles across 19 countries, ending at the Sun ‘n’ Fun International Fly-In and Expo’ in Florida six weeks later.